harambeOut/CoinsOpen/Readme.md

 <h1>CoinsOpen Dividends and ICO in Solidity</h1>

-<h3>Succint and clear contracts that issue dividends and then distribute 100% of CoinsOpen.com profits 4 times a year to holders of COT.
+<h3>Succinct and clear contracts that estimate dividends and then distribute 100% of CoinsOpen.com profits 4 times a year to holders of COT.
 Courtesy of <a href="https://coinsopen.com">CoinsOpen.com</a> team.</h3>

 The contract checks out whether CoinsOpenToken (COT) holder is entitled to dividends in this Q, and if he is, the dividends are distributed.
 The other contract mainly facilitates preICO and ICO of dividend-bearing COT.